vitamin-sue/https-vitamin-sue.github.io/en.md

 I have lived in Australia for many years and plan to settle here long-term, spending the later stages of my life in this country.

 **Basic Profile:**
+- Gender: Female
 - Year of birth: 1979
-- MBTI type: INTJ
+- MBTI type: INT(F)J
 - Marital status: Divorced; reason is complex, both parties were inexperienced in relationships, and I awakened relatively late.
 - Profession: IT
 - Upbringing: Grew up in a relatively harsh environment, but do not seek hardship itself; ideal life is comfortable, calm, and fulfilling
 - Food preference: Light, healthy meals; can eat spicy but not obsessed with it

+I am compassionate, have a gentle temperament, high tolerance, tend to discover shinning points of others and naturally give sincere affirmation and praise.
+In relationships, I value long-term stability, respect, and emotional security more than short-lived excitement.

+I enjoy physical activity and care about my health, as it forms the foundation for long-term quality of life.

 I am not an outwardly expressive person.
 I value calmness, restraint, and stability.
 My appearance is average, but I value overall presence, demeanor, and long-term sustainable lifestyle.

 I tend to think rationally and appreciate structure and order.
 Reflection, analysis, and continuous self-adjustment are integral to my life.
 I am open-minded but introverted; value inner qualities over outward displays; have low material desires; live a minimalist, energy-conscious life.
 My energy is moderate—not constantly high—so I prioritize pacing and recovery.

 When solving problems, I prefer objective analysis first, followed by communication to seek solutions favorable to all, rather than emotional confrontation.

-I am compassionate, have a gentle temperament, high tolerance, tend to discover shinning points of others and naturally give sincere affirmation and praise.
-In relationships, I value long-term stability, respect, and emotional security more than short-lived excitement.

-I enjoy physical activity and care about my health, as it forms the foundation for long-term quality of life.

 ---